aakarner/ctpp-analysis/README.md

 # ctpp-analysis
-Analyze the 2006-2010 five-year Census Transportation Planning Package using R and MonetDBLite

 The 2006-2010 Census Transportation Planning Package (CTPP) is a special tabulation of five-year American Community Survey (ACS) data.

-Raw CTPP data can be downloaded here for the entire US or at the state-level: ftp://data5.ctpp.transportation.org/
+Raw CTPP data can be downloaded here for the entire US or at the state-level: [ftp://data5.ctpp.transportation.org/]

 Documentation is sparse.
 I'll share what I've learned here.